Lone Mountain State Forest

 Lone Mountain State Forest is a state forest in Morgan County, Tennessee, located in the southeastern United States.
 The forest consists of 3624 acre managed by the Tennessee Department of Agriculture.

 Lone Mountain is a detached ridge-like mountain rising to an elevation of 2530 ft in the southern half of Morgan County.
-Although the mountain's altitude isn't particularly notable, its isolation makes it one of the 25 most prominent mountains in the state of Tennessee.
+Although the mountain's altitude is not particularly notable, its isolation makes it one of the 25 most prominent mountains in the state of Tennessee.